Citizenry/platform/docs/development-and-code/setup_alternatives/vagrant-setup.md

 cd ~/Code/platform-api
 ```

 Set required php version.
-For current version of Ushahidi this should be 7.3:
+For current version of StreetSignal this should be 7.3:

 ```bash
 sudo update-alternatives --set php /usr/bin/php7.3